 (iii) that the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the Provisions of the Companies Act 2013for safeguarding the assets of your Company and for preventing and detecting fraud andother irregularities.

-(iv) that the Directors have prepared the accounts for the financial year ended 31stMarch 2019 on a going concern' basis.
+(iv) that the Directors have prepared the accounts for the financial year ended 312022 on a 'going concern' basis.

 (v) The Directors have laid down internal financial controls which are adequate andare operating effectively.

 (vi) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and such systems are adequate and operating effectively.

 27. REMUNERATION RATIO OF THE DIRECTORS AND KMP: